galashkenazi/ecommerce_project/README.md

 ```

 #### Database Migrations

-After you have the app_backend container running, you can running the folowig:
+After the app_backend container is running, you can manage database migrations:

 ```bash
 # Navigate to backend directory